 Simple Ways to Start Paying off Debt NOW

 1. Sell something.
-Most of us have houses, garages and storage areas filled with things we were sure we’d love forever, but haven’t looked at in months.
+Most of us have houses, garages and storage areas filled with things we were sure we’d love forever, but haven’t looked at in months or years.
 Using a discerning eye, look through your stuff and see what you can sell that would gain you some cash to put toward debt.
 Use a Facebook club, send email to family and friends, post on Craigslist or have a garage sale to get rid of the goods you’ve collected.

 2. Start a change jar.
 Set a jar on your dresser to collect all of your loose coins at the end of the day.
 You’ll be amazed at how quickly you’ll have accumulated a decent amount of money to put toward debt.
 To give your goal extra “oomph”, put $1 bills in the jar to accelerate your paying off debt efforts.

 3. Consolidate your debt.
 The less money you pay in interest each month, the more money you’ll be putting toward debt balances each month.
 You can do this by taking out an unsecured personal loan to achieve significantly lower rates and have only one bill to deal with each month.
 Some loan providers, like Lending Club or Avant, allow you to cut rates to as low as an 5.99% APR allowing you to save significant money on interest payments.

 4. Get a side hustle.
 Pick up a second job delivering pizzas or doing something else that works with your schedule.
 Or start your own side hustle.
 You may think you don’t have the talent to start a side hustle.
 Don’t give into that lie!
 There are many opportunities available, you just have to be willing to try them.